-- 1. Students must take two foundational courses within the first 12 hours of their coursework: HUMN 6316 The Human Experience: An Introduction to Graduate Liberal Studies (three credits) and a designated three-credit writingintensive course.
+- Students must take two foundational courses within the first 12 hours of their coursework: HUMN 6316 (three credits) and a designated three-credit writingintensive course.
 It is highly recommended that students take these as their initial courses in the program.
 These courses may not be waived. - 2.
-Students must complete their coursework with at least a B (3.0 GPA) average.
-All courses attempted for credit on a student's graduate program must average B(3.0) or better, with no grade less than C(2.0) applying toward the degree. - 3.
-Within the 36 hours, students may include up to six hours of transfer graduate credit from another accredited institution or another academic department at SMU.
+Students must complete their coursework with at least a B (3.000 GPA) average.
+All courses attempted for credit on a student's graduate program must average B (3.000) or better, with no grade less than C (2.000) applying toward the degree. - Within the 36 hours, students may include up to six hours of transfer graduate credit from another accredited institution or another academic department at SMU.
 (See below.) - 4.
 Within the 36 hours, students may also include up to six hours of independent study.
 (See below.) - 5.
 Students may not take more than three one-credit-hour classes unless special permission is given by the director and/or dean. - 6.
-Students must conclude their degree program with a capstone course or thesis during the last year of the program. - 7.
-Students may elect to specialize or concentrate in a particular curricular area through the course of the degree.
-If a student elects to concentrate or specialize in a specific curricular area, she or he must complete the following requirements: (a) three credit hours for the required introductory course, HUMN 6316 The Human Experience; (b) three credit hours for a designated writingintensive course; (c) 18 credit hours of approved courses from the chosen area of concentration (see director for academic advisement.); (d) three credit hours for the required capstone course/experience; and (e) nine elective credit hours.
+Students must conclude their degree program with a capstone course or thesis during the last year of the program.

+7. Students may elect to specialize or concentrate in a particular curricular area through the course of the degree.
+If a student elects to concentrate or specialize in a specific curricular area, she or he must complete the following requirements: (a) three credit hours for the required introductory course, HUMN 6316; (b) three credit hours for a designated writing-intensive course; (c) 18 credit hours of approved courses from the chosen area of concentration (see director for academic advisement.); (d) three credit hours for the required capstone course/experience; and (e) nine elective credit hours.
 Once the student satisfies the requirements for a given concentration, the concentration area will appear on the student's final transcripts.

-In addition to a "self-designed" concentration, the curricular concentrations available as of fall 2009 are the humanities, the arts and cultural traditions, global studies, human rights and social justice, and gender studies.
-As of fall 2010, curricular concentrations in creative writing and American studies will be available.
-Curricular concentrations that will be available beginning in fall 2011 are organizational dynamics; communication, media and technology; and environmental sustainability.
+In addition to a "self-designed" concentration, the curricular concentrations include the humanities, the arts and cultural traditions, global studies, human rights and social justice, gender studies, creative writing, American studies, organizational dynamics, communication, media and technology, and environmental sustainability.

 Transfer Credit.
-The student must file a Petition for Transfer Credit, accompanied by a course description and official transcript, with the MLS office.
+The student must file with the MLS Office a Petition for Transfer Credit, accompanied by a course description and official transcript.
 Transfer credit will be accepted by the dean under the following regulations: